Kim Boo-kyum

 Kim Boo-kyum (born 21 January 1958) is a South Korean activist and politician who served as the 47th prime minister of South Korea from 2021 to 2022 under President Moon Jae-in.
-He was also the minister of the interior and safety from 2017 to 2019.

-A member of the Democratic Party, he also served as the Member of the National Assembly for Suseong 1st constituency from 2016 to 2020 and was previously MP for Gunpo from 2000 to 2012, first for the Grand National Party (GNP) and then, from 2003, the liberal Uri Party and its successors.
+A member of the Democratic Party of Korea (DPK), he was the minister of the interior and safety from 2017 to 2019.

-In the 2016 parliamentary election in Daegu, Kim defeated his Saenuri opponent Kim Moon-soo in a 62.5 per cent landslide, marking the first time a member of a liberal party had been elected in that city since 1985.
-Kim had earlier stood for mayor of Daegu in the 2014 local elections, and received 40 per cent of the vote, a number seen at the time as unusually large in the conservative stronghold.
-He stated in 2014 that he hoped to "overcome the barrier of regionalism".

 Early life and education

 Kim Boo-kyum was born on 21 January 1958 in Sangju, North Gyeongsang.
 He is the eldest of the one son and three daughters of Kim Young-ryong and Cha Sook-hui.
 His father, Kim Young-ryong, was just 19 years old when Kim Boo-kyum was born.

 Kim was admitted to study political science at Seoul National University in 1976, but was expelled for taking part in protests against the Yushin Constitution in 1977, before being readmitted and expelled again for violating martial law in 1980.
 He was later reinstated a second time, and received his degree in 1987.